GabrielGui13/React-Node-LearningPath/ReactNative/README.md

 * A universal library that provides separate APIs for Audio and Video playback: expo-av
 * A library that provides access to the local file system on the device: expo-file-system
 * import { RFValue } from 'react-native-responsive-fontsize' to put on css
-* To load fonts (theme is used to set a theme to styled-components for example):
+* To load google fonts (theme is used to set a theme to styled-components for example):
 ```js
 import {
   Roboto_400Regular,